Japan’s

 phone.
 As a result I am continuously

-using google.maps to know where I am and to build map routes to get to many
+using google.maps to know where I am and to build map

-plus to know what’s going on in this foreign language country and to be able to
+really, really a big plus to know what’s going on in this foreign language

-get around alone much more easily where it’s orders-of-magnitude more difficult
+country and to be able to get around alone much more easily where it’s

-envious and rightly – all switching to T-Mobile when they get home, though I
+All the other travelers are envious and rightly – all switching to

-presume others will have this soon.
-Hiroshima
+T-Mobile when they get home, though I presume others will have this soon.
+Hiroshima Album(20)

 October